ilmaria/design_www/README_GIT.md

 merge conflicts.
 Commit and push your fixed branch to remote repo.

         git merge master

+   If the merge failed, you have to fix merge conflicts and commit your changes.

+        git add -A
+        git commit -m "Your commit message"

+   Push your final code to the repository.

         git push

 7. Finally got to <https://github.com/ilmaria/design_www> and click "New pull request".